megagonlabs/sudowoodo/README.md

 The model configurations (e.g., max_len, lm, projector) have to be the same as the training configurations

+## Data Cleaning

+Our framework also supports the data cleaning task.
+Please see ``cleaning_example_command.sh`` for reference.
+More details can be found in Section V of the paper.
+We provide four datasets in ``data/cleaning/`` for evaluation: beers, hospital, rayyan, and tax.

 ## Column type detection

 See ``column_type_detection/``.